Adolf-Heinz Beckerle: Völkisch Activist

 On 1 September 1928, he rejoined the NSDAP while also joining the SA.
 On 1 April 1929, he became the leader of the SA detachment in Frankfurt.
 Beckerle was unusual among the SA leaders in that he was too young to have served in either the First World War and/or the Freikorps, and to make up for his lack of military experience, he became an especially zealous Nazi.
 From July 1931 to April 1932, he served as the leader of the SA group Hessen-Nassau South.
-On 24 April 1932, he was elected to the Prussian Landtag as a Nazi and on 31 July 1932, he was elected to the Reichstag on the Nazi ticket.
+On 24 April 1932, he was elected to the Landtag of Prussia as a Nazi.
+On 31 July 1932, he was elected to the Reichstag on the Nazi ticket from electoral constituency 19 (Hesse-Nassau) and retained this seat until the fall of the Nazi regime in May 1945.

 Under the Third Reich

 On 1 March 1933, he was promoted to the rank of Gruppenführer.
 From 1 July 1933 to 31 January 1942, he was in charge of the SA detachment in Hesse.
 On 14 September 1933, he was appointed acting police chief of Frankfurt and in February 1934 was appointed full-time police chief.
 Beckerle was one of the SA leaders scheduled for execution by the SS during the Night of Long Knives and only narrowly escaped execution due to the personal intervention of Adolf Hitler himself.
-Hitler's intervention in 1934 guaranteed Beckerle's unflinching loyalty towards der Fuhrer that lasted for the rest of his life.
+Hitler's intervention in 1934 guaranteed Beckerle's unflinching loyalty towards der Führer that lasted for the rest of his life.
 On 27 February 1935, he married the actress Silke Edelmann.
 In 1937, he was promoted to the rank of SA-Obergruppenführer.
 As police chief of Frankfurt and SA leader, Beckerle played a major role in the Kristallnacht pogrom in Frankfurt, organising the burning of all the synagogues in Frankfurt.

 After Germany invaded Poland in September 1939, Beckerle served as the police chief of Łódź, Poland from September 1939 to November 1939 where he was noted for his harsh treatment of the Polish, Jewish and Romany communities in Łódź.
 In report he wrote in the fall of 1939, Beckerle called the Jewish community in Łódź one of "the most dirty places of the most disgusting East European Jewry".
 Beckerle wrote about how much he hated the Orthodox Jewish men of Łódź in their long breads and "draped in dirty caftans" and the "insolent Jewish women".
-A leitmotiv of his report was with linking the Ashkenazim (Yiddish-speaking Jews) with dirt and filth.
+A leitmotiv of his report was linking the Ashkenazim (Yiddish-speaking Jews) with dirt and filth.
 From November 1939 – June 1940, Beckerle served in the Wehrmacht.